DevonCasey/nmf_practice/pair.md

 ### Built-In NMF

 1. Use [sklearn's NMF implementation](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html) to compute the [Non-Negative Matrix factorization](http://scikit-learn.org/dev/auto_examples/applications/topics_extraction_with_nmf_lda.html) of our documents.
-Explore what "topics" are returned.
+Again, label the "topics" that NMF finds.

 2. How close are the topics to what you found using your own NMF implementation?

-3. Can you add a title to each latent topic representing the words it contains?
+3. How close is the reconstruction error between your implementation and sklearn's?

 4. Now that you have labeled the latent features with what topics they represent, explore strongest latent features for a few articles.
 Do these make sense given the article?
 You will have to go back to the raw data you read in to do this.